Hands Across the Aisle Coalition: Founding

-Hands Across the Aisle was co-founded by Kaeley Triller Haver, an anti-abortion conservative, and Miriam Ben-Shalom.
-Haver is a sexual assault survivor and Ben-Shalom was discharged from the U.S. army for coming out as a lesbian in 1976, causing her to campaign against Don't Ask Don't Tell for decades.
+Hands Across the Aisle was co-founded by Kaeley Triller Harms, an anti-abortion conservative, and Miriam Ben-Shalom.
+Haver is a childhood sexual assault survivor and Ben-Shalom was discharged from the U.S. army for coming out as a lesbian in 1976, causing her to campaign against Don't Ask Don't Tell for decades.
+Triller-Haver admitted via a facebook post to having sexually abused a minor who was part of the youth treatment program she was an employee of.
 In 2016, Ben-Shalom was dis-invited from being grand marshal of the Milwaukee Pride parade because of her support for "bathroom bills" which deny transgender people the right to use bathrooms corresponding to their gender identity.

-Haver reportedly admitted to committing statutory rape of a teenage boy, from which she became pregnant, while working as a youth counselor for a Christian organization.

 Before founding HATAC, Haver was the communication director for Just Want Privacy, a campaign to repeal a law in Washington state that allows transgender people to use bathrooms corresponding to their gender identity.
 Just Want Privacy was criticized by a sexual assault survivor for using her story to fundraise for anti-trans goals.

 It's unknown who funds HATAC.
 The Southern Poverty Law Center wrote: "With little transparency on its website about who and what formed the group, HATAC might simply be a secular-facing iteration of the same anti-LGBT agenda that has driven the Christian Right for decades."